jazz-community/pack-jazz-web-plugin/README.md

 The `"pluginFiles"` list is used to specify all the files and directories that should be included in the plugin package.
 Directories are specified by adding a trailing slash `/`.
 It can be left out and will default to `["META-INF/", "resources/", "plugin.xml"]`.

+Additionally, the environment variable `BUILD_TIMESTAMP` can be used to set a custom timestamp in the created zip file name.
+Without this, a timestamp will be created from the current time.

 ## Run

 Make sure that your current working directory is the root of your web plugin.